extranig67/NuwaMenu/README.md

 * Role manager and force roles
 * Smart end game and lobby automation

+> [!WARNING]
-> ⚠️ Host tools should only be used in private lobbies with consent from other players.
+> Host tools should only be used in private lobbies with consent from other players.

 ---